ShaileshSridhar2403/Parsimony-Computing-Gene-Expression-Inference-with-LALR/README.md

 ## Dataset

-The dataset used belong to the Gene Expression Omnibus and is quite large.If you would like access to the preprocessed data, please send a mail to shailesh.sridhar@gmail.com.
+The dataset used belongs to the Gene Expression Omnibus and is quite large.If you would like access to the preprocessed data, please send a mail to shailesh.sridhar@gmail.com.

 After downloading, exectute parsimoniousDataGeneration.py to split the data into random subsamples as described in the paper.